-5.7.5.2 Emissions and mitigation
+1.7.5.2 Emissions and mitigation

 GHG emissions inventory techniques (food utilisation).
-Knowledge gaps include food consumption-based emissions at national scales, embedded emissions (overseas footprints) of food systems, comparison of GHG emissions per type of food systems), and GHG emissions from land-based aquaculture.
+Knowledge gaps include food consumption-based emissions at national scales, embedded emissions (overseas footprints) of food systems, comparison of GHG emissions per type of food systems (e.g., smallholder and large-scale commercial food systems), and GHG emissions from land-based aquaculture.
 An additional knowledge gap is the need for more socio-economic assessments of the potential of various integrated practices to deliver the mitigation potential estimated from a biophysical perspective.
 This needs to be effectively monitored, verified, and implemented, once barriers and incentives to adoption of the techniques, practices, and technologies are considered.
 Thus, future research needs fill the gaps on evaluation of climate actions in the food system.